 Ultra-filtration is the only ‘stand-alone system’ to remove particulates, protozoa, bacteria, worms ánd viruses.
 Ultra-filtration works the same as a water filter.
 With a 100 times smaller pore size of 0.02 micron, it also blocks the passage of viruses.
 Although the name would suggest we are talking about water filtration, ultra-filtration falls under the category ‘water purifier’, because it also protects against viruses.
 Sounds perfect right?
 The downside of ultrafiltration systems is that they are filtering to such a small pore size, they tend to clog quickly.
 They have a relatively short life span, making it less ideal for longer periods of travel.

 Remove heavy metals from water

-If you still want to reduce the level of heavy metals in your drinking water you should opt for a water filter that contains active carbon.
-Active carbon adsorbs heavy metals, but there is a lot of uncertainty to what extent these filters remove heavy metals.
+If you still want to reduce the level of heavy metals in your drinking water you could opt for a water filter that contains activated carbon.
+Activated carbon adsorbs heavy metals and other chemicals (pesticides, VOC).

 Which water treatment should I use in which situation?

 Based on the countries you are traveling, and the main water source you get your water from, you might be interested in only a water filter, only a water purifier or a combination of both.
 Let’s have a look at a few examples.

 Situation 1: Get water from a mountain stream in Norway

 - Use a water filter.
 You want to remove possible particles, bacteria, and protozoa.
-Harmful viruses are of less concern, the next village is 40 kilometers away.
+Harmful viruses are of less concern, the next village is 40 kilometers downstream.